spbrogan/rvc2mqtt/docs/overview.md

 Plugin support does a few important things.
 * Load python modules (an entity representing a device) from internal and  sources
-* Parse `map` config to find the correct entity per entry.
+* Parse `floorplan` config to find the correct entity per entry.
 * Instantiate the entry with the supplied configuration.

 This model will allow end user customization and extension without requiring modifying the entire projects source code.
 It also keeps each entity (device) source isolated for easier code readability and maintenance.